bigbio/quantms/docs/introduction.rst

-While there exist tools for the analysis of shotgun proteomics data (like MaxQuant TODO cite), most of these tools are designed as single-tiered/monolithic software application where tasks cannot be distributed or evaluated separately, therefore limiting the scalability and reproducibility of the data analysis [ref 2].
+While there exist tools for the analysis of shotgun proteomics data (like MaxQuant TODO cite), most of these tools are designed as single-tiered/monolithic software application where tasks cannot be distributed or evaluated separately, therefore limiting the scalability and reproducibility of the data analysis [RIVEROL2020]_.
 The different sub-workflows of the `quantms workflow <https://github.com/bigbio/quantms>`_ on the other hand enable the distribution of all the different steps of a peptide identification and quantification workflow in cloud or HPC environments through the usage of nextflow (TODO cite).
 It also features rich quality control